|A day well spent near the Eiffel Tower.|

 |The end of my first week of classes at CEA!|

-After deciding on Paris as my city, I began looking at the programs Chapman offered.
+After deciding to study abroad in Paris, I began looking at the programs Chapman offered.
 I was immediately drawn to CEA after reviewing the list of courses.
 Mass Media and the Fashion Industry, Photography in Paris, Oenology - I mean did they write these courses up for me?
 It seemed amazing.

 Plus, after asking around some, I only heard great things about CEA.
 And so I went with my gut and chose CEA Liberal Arts and Social Sciences Program in Paris, France!